-Make-A-Wish Ireland has one simple aim – we grant the wishes of children with life-threatening medical conditions, to bring hope, strength and happiness.
+Make-A-Wish Ireland has one simple aim – to grant the wishes of children with life-threatening medical conditions, to bring hope, strength and happiness.

-As a well-respected and popular children’s charity, we are fully committed to providing the maximum level of care and enjoyment for our children and their families.
-We achieve this through a combination of professionalism, attention to detail and sensitivity.
-Nothing is too much trouble for our children.
+As a well-respected and popular children’s charity, Make-A-Wish is fully committed to providing the maximum level of care and enjoyment for our children and their families.
+This is achieved this through a combination of professionalism, attention to detail and sensitivity.
+Nothing is too much trouble for a wish child.

 In all possible cases, Make-A-Wish ensures that all immediate family members can participate in the child’s wish.
-In doing so we create lasting, happy memories for the family.
+In doing so the family can create lasting, happy memories.

 Together, we create life-changing wishes for children with serious illnesses.